England | Scotland | Wales | Northern Ireland | Ireland

 We participate in the Electronic Prescription Service.
 This means your prescription can be sent directly to the pharmacy of your choice for collection.
 No paper prescription is generated thus saving paper and avoiding the danger of lost prescriptions.
 Please ask at reception for details.

-You can obtain your repeat prescription in three ways:
+You can obtain your repeat prescription in these ways:

 Please do not stock pile medication, this can be dangerous and wasteful!